sixu0/SeisCLIP/README.md

  As shown in this figure, SeisCLIP can provide services for downstream tasks including event classification 💥 , location 🌍 , mechanism ⛰, etc.

+Due to the limitations of hinet data transmission, we have not made the location and focal mechanism analysis datasets publicly available.
+They can be accessed through Baidu Netdisk.[Links](https://pan.baidu.com/s/1khkeHHX5pf-Nq3fZNH4mKw?pwd=SEIS)(Password:SEIS)

 # 🌟 News